 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 The university may release, without consent, certain directory information.

 The university discloses education records without a student’s written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person designated by the university to perform an assigned function on behalf of the university, including an individual employed by the university as an administrator, supervisor, instructor or administrative staff member (including law enforcement unit personnel and health staff) or a volunteer; a person or company with whom the institution has contracted to perform a service instead of using university employees (such as an auditor, attorney or other third party); a member of the board of regents; a government entity or any other entity with which a student is placed as part of his or her education; or a student serving on an official committee (such as a judicial or academic review committee or scholarship committee) or helping another university official perform his or her tasks.
-A university official has a legitimate educational interest if the official needs the student’s education record to perform work appropriate to his or her position.
+A school official is a person designated by the university to perform an assigned function on behalf of the university, including an individual employed by the university as an administrator, supervisor, instructor or administrative staff member (including law enforcement unit personnel and health staff) or a volunteer; a person or company with whom the institution has contracted to perform a service instead of using university employees (such as an auditor, attorney or another third party); a member of the board of regents; a government entity or any other entity with which a student is placed as part of their education; or a student serving on an official committee (such as a judicial or academic review committee or scholarship committee) or helping another university official perform their tasks.
+A university official has a legitimate educational interest if the official needs the student’s education record to perform work appropriate to their position.

 Upon request, the university also discloses education records without consent to officials of another school in which a student seeks or intends to enroll, or where the student is already enrolled.

 The following information is designated as directory information by the university:

 - Program/major field(s) of study